Bartosz-D3V/binance-exercise/README.md

 The second issue was also the most enjoyable one - finding a solution to this problem was not trivial and required some work.

+The final issue I encountered was error handling - normally I would add a channel where errors could be sent and handled.
+But due to the fact that this is a Minimal Viable Product (MVP) in the financial sector, I decided that every error should result in an immediate stop to allow investigation and avoid unexpected behavior.

 ## Next steps